-Basements spaces are often utility spaces or recreation spaces that receive hard use, so you may not be eager to invest $30 per square foot for marble tile, and may not be excited about laying a new subfloor in order to install plush carpeting.
+Basements spaces are often utility spaces or recreation spaces that receive hard use, so you may not be eager to invest $30 per square foot for marble tile, and may not be excited about laying a new subfloor to install plush carpeting.
 And you don't need to.

 A basement just requires a good, serviceable flooring material that will stand up to abuse and, above all, moisture.
 Since basements floors are below ground and usually rest atop a concrete slab, moisture is a primary concern.
-With all of that in mind, inexpensive flooring choices will have to be those materials that can be installed right on a concrete slab—or the concrete itself might actually be the flooring.
+With all of that in mind, inexpensive flooring choices will have to be those materials that can be installed right on a concrete slab—or the concrete itself might be the flooring.

 Concrete flooring can be the least expensive choice in a basement because it's already there.
 You might be able to give it a good cleaning, maybe grind down some rough spots, and call it good.
 You can always use throw rugs or carpet tiles (see below) to add warmth and softness to specific areas.
 If you want a better look to concrete, you can acid-stain it.
 Acid stains create color in concrete through a chemical process—it is permanent and doesn't leave a surface film, as paint does.

 It's not a good idea to paint concrete, especially in a basement unless proper care is taken to prepare the surface.
 If the adequate steps are not taken, moisture can come up through concrete slabs and soon cause the paint to blister or peel off the surface.

 Taking the decorative idea even further, you can have a concrete slab polished (essentially ground smooth) and/or sealed, but that can add significant expense to this otherwise bargain-basement option.